-The City's Grading Ordinance (Roseville Municipal Code Chapter 16.20) requires a grading permit (Grading plan approval) for all grading except very minor operations that result in excavations and fills less than 2 feet deep and involve a total volume of less than 50 cubic yards , and those specifically exempted by the building code (trenching for utilities installation, well excavations, cemetery graves, etc.) For many types of grading, a grading plan must be submitted and approved before grading may proceed.
+The City's Grading Ordinance (Roseville Municipal Code Chapter 16.20) requires a grading permit (Grading plan approval) for all grading except very minor operations that result in excavations and fills less than 2 feet (0.6 meter) deep and involve a total volume of less than 50 cubic yards (38 cubic meters), and those specifically exempted by the building code (trenching for utilities installation, well excavations, cemetery graves, etc.) For many types of grading, a grading plan must be submitted and approved before grading may proceed.